Mezzky/note-app/README.md

 # Note App

-T his a p p is make by ReactJS and TailwindCSS the best combo for frontend development.
+T h is a p p is make by ReactJS and TailwindCSS the best combo for frontend development.

 Currently, two official framework and library are available: